Apostolic Mission: How the Risen Jesus Defined the Church’s Work

 1. Apostolic Mission

-2. Apostolic Calling & Conversion
+2. Apostolic Calling and Conversion

 3. Apostolic Virtues